julzaza/wildwitchherbs/_posts/2025-09-22-cow-dung-hair-loss-folk-remedy.md

 * **Yarrow washes** for gentle cleansing and a touch of protective magic.

 These herbs carry the scent of tradition without the hazards of fresh manure.

-**[10 Timeless Hairloss Remedies from Global Folk Traditions](/folk-hairloss-remedies/)** explores how our ancestors approached this issue.

 ---